haofeix/haofeix.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic website!
+Hi there!
 I am Haofei Xu, a Ph.D. student in Computational and Data Science at Washington University in St. Louis, where I began my doctoral studies in August 2025.
 I am passionate about leveraging computational methods to understand complex social and political phenomena, with a focus on natural language processing, machine learning, and large-scale data analysis.

 My research centers on applying advanced computational techniques to analyze political discourse and social behavior.
 I have extensive experience in developing scalable data pipelines, implementing state-of-the-art NLP models, and conducting large-scale text analysis.
 My work spans from sentiment analysis of political communications to topic modeling of public discourse in local governance.